aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

         cvaas:
 ```

+## Adding group variables for the CVaaS instance

-## Create a folder under group_vars named "CVAAS" and add a file named "cvaas_auth.yml".
+Create a folder under `group_vars` named `CVAAS` and add a file named `cvaas_auth.yml`.
 Your file should look similar to this:

 ```text
 ansible_host: www.arista.io